 Top five most international universities in the world

-Overall, this Hong Kong university has more than 30,000 students, of which more than 35 per cent are international.
+Overall, this Hong Kong university has more than 18,000 students, of whom more than 43 per cent are international.

-Teaching at the institution is in English and education has an international focus, with the aim of preparing students to become global citizens who could be successful anywhere in the world.
+Teaching at the institution is in English and education has an international focus, with the aim of preparing students to become global citizens who can succeed anywhere in the world.

 2. ETH Zurich

 ETH Zurich is located in Switzerland’s largest city, Zurich, which is known for being very safe (although expensive).
-The main spoken language is Swiss German, but the university also offers courses in English.
+The primary spoken language is Swiss German, but the university also offers courses in English.

 The institution has more than 22,000 students from over 120 countries and is the top university in continental Europe.